-Julia, a member of our sales team, tells us all about her trip to Antigua:
+Julia, a member of our sales team, tells us all about her trip to Antigua in 2014:

 Upon arrival in Antigua we were met by Randy and Passion, our tour guide and driver for the week.
 No matter how many times I return to the Caribbean, I am always bowled over by the genuine friendliness shown by the locals.
 As always, even arriving in rainy season, the sun was shining bright and the temperature was high.
 I knew at this point I was going to have a good week!